RedditRecs

 Reddit Icon

-architect___ • 12 months ago
+architect___ • about 1 year ago

 I had several issues with the G815, including on replacements they sent me.
 That was back when Logitech support was ridiculously good, and I used to recommend them purely for that.
 I got multiple free keyboards just because I'd have one key LED that wouldn't turn shades of Red.
 Now they're fine, but nothing special, and I've since learned about many better options.